Wilderness Wally's Americana

 It was a time of great uncertainty and relationships blossomed literally, over night.
 Events were happening so quickly they were overwhelming everyone, there was little time.
 For the Soldiers, Marines and Sailors the time was all too short before they loaded onto ships and sailed off for unknown destinations.

 About 1,500 New Zealand girls married Americans during those years.
 Some of those brides stayed here and waited for their loved ones to return.
-Some, like my Mother-in-law, got on a ship themselves and sailed off into their own future in America.
+Some, like my Wife's Mother, got on a ship themselves and sailed off into their own future in America.
 Neither the military men nor their loving families, both here and in the U.S., knew what lay ahead.

 They knew all too well that the fighting men were heading off for dangerous places with strange sounding names.
-Most of the Americans had never heard of the places they were going, didn't know their future lay in Tulagi, Guadalcanal, Bouganville, Tarawa and Kwajalein.
+Most of the Americans had never heard of the places they were going, they didn't know their future lay in Tulagi, Guadalcanal, Bouganville, Tarawa and Kwajalein.
 So many were lost, so many families broken apart after such a short time together.
 There were more dangers ahead, Saipan, Guam, Tinian and onward toward Iwo Jima and Okinawa.

 All of this time, the families waited, fearing every phone call, every car that pulled up outside, every knock on the door.
 Children were born who would possibly never know their father.
 As was ever the case, the families came to know the meaning of the phrase; "They also serve who only sit and wait."

-The stories of the people never change though.
+The accounts of the people involved never change though.
 The men and women of the military face the same dangers and uncertainties as they always have.
 Whether it is in times of war, peace, police action or something in between, they don't know when they may face danger or death.
 They serve without knowing what the future has in store for them.
 They are the people who offer themselves and their future in service of their country.
 They are veterans of the military and they are the families who still wait and worry and share the burden.

 We must never lose sight of the fact that from the very beginning, these days have been set aside to remember those who have sacrificed their very being in the service of their country.